datawire/ambassador-docs/docs/cloud/latest/sso/index.md

     <img src="../images/sso-okta-admin-apps-ambassador-cloud-sign-on-saml-setup-values.png" />
   </p>

-Alternatively, you can cut & paste the "IDP metadata XML" at the bottom of the page, which includes all three of the above items:
+Alternatively, instead of supplying each of the above 3 items to your support contact individually, you can cut & paste the "IDP metadata XML" at the bottom of the page, which includes all three of the above items, and supply this XML to your Ambassador Support contact:

   <p align="center">
     <img src="../images/sso-okta-admin-apps-ambassador-cloud-sign-on-saml-setup-metadata.png" />